SETTING SAIL FOR MLJET

 Scattered all over the shores of the island, the ports of Saplunara, Okuklje, Sobra, Polače, and Pomena offer diversity in all you potentially need on your trip.
 Somewhere around the middle of the island, beneath the settlement Babino Polje, under the inaccessible cliffs on the south side of the island, the most mystique of the places, almost hidden from sight, has found its place – the Odysseus cave.

 Originally named Jama or Pit, it was a most peculiar port and hiding place for fishermen and sailors seeking refuge.
 Today, it is an immiscible spot when sailing or visiting Mljet.
 The two names can’t be more opposite in the nature of becoming.
 Jama came to be simply by describing what the cave looks like from the land side of the island – a pit reaching to the sea.
 The other name is one with the story.
 And what a story it is.
-The sea entrance of the cave is guarded by Ogiran.
+Ogiran island guards the sea entrance of the cave.
 The rock is during high seas or strong south winds almost impossible to see.
 It is because of this rock Odysseus’s ship was wrecked and he had to swim to safety into the cave.
 There he saw Calypso, the ruler of the island, and fell to her enchantments.
 He stayed captivated by Calipso and the beauty of the island for 7 years until the gods freed him.

 ABOUT THE CAVE